 How VAT in the UAE Will Ultimately Impact Consumers of Small Businesses

-he second consideration should be if their customers are end consumers.
-It is this group of customers who fully bare the effect of VAT, as they cannot claim VAT back from the government.
+The second consideration should be if their customers are end consumers.
+It is this group of customers who fully bear the effect of VAT, as they cannot claim the VAT back from the government.

 Looking at this dilemma from an economic perspective, the rate of inflation for the UAE is not expected to increase dramatically as a result of VAT.
-This is because many items such as financial services, residential rent, school fees, certain food items and essential healthcare, which form a large portion of the budgets of households, will be exempt or zero-rated.
-It is the luxury items, services, entertainment and leisure which will be subject to VAT and many households may choose to limit spend on them.
+This is because many items such as financial services, residential rent, school fees, certain food items, and essential healthcare, which form a large portion of the budgets of households, will be exempt or zero-rated.
+It is the luxury items, services, entertainment, and leisure that will be subject to VAT and many households may choose to limit spending on them.

-Small business therefore, rather than worrying about the increase VAT has on goods and services should focus now on a pricing strategy coming up to the introduction of VAT.
+Small businesses, therefore, rather than worrying about the increased VAT on goods and services should focus now on a pricing strategy coming up to the introduction of VAT.
 This should also include communicating with customers early to allow them to understand how prices will impact them from 1 January 2018 and beyond.